North Carolina men’s divorce attorneys provide answers to frequently asked questions about divorce laws and the divorce process in North Carolina.

 What forms do I need to file for a divorce in North Carolina?

-In order to file for divorce, you need a completed summons and a completed and verified complaint.
-In addition there is a fee that needs to be paid to the Clerk of Court.
+In order to file for divorce in NC, you need a completed summons and a completed and verified complaint.
+In addition, there is a fee that needs to be paid to the Clerk of Court.
 Please keep in mind there are additional forms that are required after the divorce has been filed (i.e. a Judgment of Divorce).

 Related Article: What Legal Information Do You Need To File For Divorce?